zkiu/Q-Story_backend/README.md

 March 27, 2021:

 🔥 You can now share your stories via a link!
-Look for the share icon in the loading modal!
+Look for the share icon in the loading project modal and on the Theater Mode page!
 Recipients can watch your story in Theater Mode without logging-in 🤯!

 ---